| Child A: | An elementary school child. May be any gender. |

 (Back in the haughty voice) What's so funny about farts!?

-I know, right?
-And that was just the beginning.
+I bet.
+At least we didn't get a phlegm speech like...
 (Back in the haughty voice, trying to hold in laughter) Everybody farts.
 I fart.
 You fart.
 Your parents fart.
-If you have brothers or sisters, they're probably farting right now!
+(Pointing at children in the audience) If you have brothers or sisters, they're probably farting right now!
 (Begins laughing and can't continue)

 (Holding in laughter to continue in the haughty voice) You get a bunch of fart gas in your intestines and you fart it out.
 A fart is a sign of a healthy digestive system.
 (Breaks into laughing)